 The changes were designed to make it easier for merchants to process and refute dispute claims, and they couldn’t have come at a better time.
 According to a recent report by Experian, 55% of global businesses say they’ve seen a significant jump in the number of chargeback claims over the last 12 months.

 But why is this the case?
 What’s changed and what can merchants do to minimise the risk?

 There are a few key reasons why chargebacks are on the up, but a particularly important one is the growth in popularity of mobile banking.
 These sophisticated apps allow people to check their finances easily on the move, helping to increase individuals’ scrutiny of their own spending.

-This is good for consumers, because having regular oversight of their bank accounts means that they can quickly spot transactions they don’t remember authorizing.
-For merchants though, this benefit has resulted in a significant increase in the number of disputes coming their way, as consumers can more easily make chargeback claims for purchases they don’t recognize.
+This is good for consumers, because having regular oversight of their bank accounts means that they can quickly spot transactions they don’t remember authorising.
+For merchants though, this benefit has resulted in a significant increase in the number of disputes coming their way, as consumers can more easily make chargeback claims for purchases they don’t recognise.

 Reason 2: Fraud on the Rise

 There are many reasons that a consumer might not recognise a transaction.
 It may be a case of benign friendly fraud caused by transaction confusion or household miscommunication.
 However, for the most part the rise in chargebacks is the result of an increase in genuine, good old-fashioned fraud.